Online convex optimization for constrained control of linear systems using a reference governor: OCO-based control using a reference governor

-We denote by $e_t := x_t - S_Kv_t$ the error between the state $x_t$ and the steady state corresponding to the reference $v_t$, both at time $t$.
+We denote by $e_t := x_t - S_Kv_t$ the error between the state $x_t$ and the steady state corresponding to the reference $v_t$.
 Consider a constant reference $v_t = v$ for all $t\in\mathbb N_{\geq0}$.
-Then, the error dynamics of the system~\eqref{eq:sys2_dynamics} and the constraints~\eqref{eq:sys2_constraints} written in the error coordinates are given by
+Then, the error dynamics of the system~\eqref{eq:sys2_dynamics} and the constraints~\eqref{eq:sys2_constraints} written in the error coordinates are

 Hence, we choose a $\lambda$ satisfying $\rho(A_K) < \lambda < 1$ and define $\contrMAS$ as the MAS of